sandordargo/sandordargo.github.io/_posts/2023-1-11-executable-and-its-structure.md

 tags: [cpp, binarysizes, executables, compilation]
 excerpt_separator: <!--more-->
 ---
-In this example, let's have a look at how executables are generated, what are the most important executable formats and how they are structured.
+In this post, let's have a look at how executables are generated, what are the most important executable formats and how they are structured.

 ## How executables are generated?